What’s your story?

 At the end of each story we share we always have a call to action.
 In Michael’s video, there’s a call for donations to GLSEN, as part of his path included helping set up a Gay/Straight Alliance at his former high school.

-Think of which organization you’d like your story to help drives donations towards.
+Think of which organization (must be a recognized 501(c)(3) non-profit or the equivalent, when located outside of the United States) you’d like your story to help drives donations towards.

 Most of all, thank you for your time and for your willingness to share your story.

 Let me know if you need any additional information and send me an e-mail if you’d like to share your story.